py-lama/devlama/README.md

 2. **External Package Dependencies**:
    - **PyLLM**: Used for model management and LLM integration
-   - **PyBox**: Used for code execution and sandbox functionality
+   - **BEXY**: Used for code execution and sandbox functionality

 3. **Dynamic Import System**:
-   - PyLama uses dynamic imports to locate and use PyLLM and PyBox
+   - PyLama uses dynamic imports to locate and use PyLLM and BEXY
    - The system first tries to find packages in the standard Python path
    - If not found, it looks for them in the parent directory (development mode)
    - This approach allows flexibility in both development and production environments